 Bresaola is a specialty of the northern Italian region of Lombardy.
 It’s salt-cured beef that’s dried in the crisp Alpine air.
 Virtually identical to Swiss bündnerfleisch (viande des grisons) from just across the border in the canton of Graubünden and Middle Eastern bastourma it has a beautiful deep red colour.

-Bresaola is traditionally made in Valtellina, an Alpine valley that in the region of Lombardy.
+Bresaola is traditionally made in Valtellina, an Alpine valley in the Italian region of Lombardy.

 Yes, they are very similar.
 Valtellina, the home of Italian bresaola, borders the Swiss canton of Graubünden (Grisons), and was even part of it at one time.
 Many similar foods appear on both sides of the border, including air-dried beef, which is called Bündnerfleisch (or Viande des Grisons) in Switzerland.